 What... is this?

-The Island Problem is a better mental model for understanding how AGI can go very wrong.
+The Island Problem is a mental model for understanding how AGI is currently on track to, uh... annihilate the human species.

-We also hope that by structuring it as a problem — like a big, complicated word problem from the world's hardest math textbook — then maybe someone can solve this problem.
+We hope that by explaining this as a problem — like a big, complicated word problem from the world's hardest math textbook — then maybe someone can solve this problem.

 Maybe somebody could even help us formalize it into actual math.
 That would be nice.